Jacob Ruby: Edmonton Eskimos/Elks

 Shortly after his release from Montreal, Ruby signed with the Edmonton Eskimos on July 17, 2017, and played in two games during the 2017 season.
 He played in 15 games in 2018, starting two, and became a regular starter in 2019 when he played and started in 17 regular season games.

 Ruby did not play in 2020 due to the cancellation of the 2020 CFL season.
 Instead, he re-signed with Edmonton to a contract extension through 2022 on December 26, 2020.
 He played and started in the first three regular season games for the newly named Edmonton Elks in 2021, but was released on August 31, 2021, due to a violation of COVID-19 protocols.
 Ruby reportedly misrepresented his vaccination status to the Elks and was subsequently barred from signing with any CFL teams for the remainder of the 2021 season.

 Ottawa Redblacks

 On January 10, 2022, it was announced that Ruby had signed with the Ottawa Redblacks.
+He was named a CFL East All-Star for his strong play during the 2022 season.
+On May 12, 2023, Ruby and the Redblacks agreed to a three-year contract extension.

+On January 31, 2024, Ruby was released by the Redblacks.
+However, he re-signed with the team on February 12, 2024.